Inserting SQL Server data into Salesforce with a cursor

 This blog provides an example of transferring data from a local SQL Server table to Salesforce.
-We are using the Salesforce.com ODBC Driver to insert three records into the Salesforce Product2 table.
+We are using the Salesforce ODBC driver to insert three records into the Salesforce Product2 table.

 1. Configure a linked server that connects to Salesforce.